Pruning Bacopa

 Why Prune Bacopa

-Pruning your bacopa will encourage new growth, help prevent disease, and encourage more blooms.
-Bacopa can become leggy around the middle of the growing season.
+Pruning your bacopa will promote more branching, help prevent disease, and encourage more blooms.
+Bacopa can become leggy around the middle of the growing season, and trimming the stems will promote a fuller shape.
 This plant can become overgrown quite quickly, so pruning can also help you keep your bacopa from taking over the garden.

 closeup-of-snowstorm-glacier-blue-bacopa-flowers.jpg